University of Bolton, Deane Road, Bolton. BL3 5AB

-From electric vehicles to Raspberry Pi®, ultrasound machines to manufacturing robots, and washing machines to wind farms; every single day, electrical and electronics engineering enhances our lives enormously.
-Our IET-accredited BEng (Hons) Electrical and Electronics Engineering degree aims to educate the engineers who will lead the next phase of the digital revolution.
+From electric vehicles to Raspberry Pi®, ultrasound machines to manufacturing robots, and washing machines to wind farms, electrical and electronic engineering enhances our lives enormously every single day.
+The University of Bolton's IET-accredited BEng (Hons) Electrical and Electronic Engineering degree aims to educate the engineers who will lead the next phase of the digital revolution.

 Award: